Side Effects of Lung Cancer Treatment Could Be Fewer

-The evil cells must kill the good ones to survive and they concentrate all their power to do this.
-So, to kill the attackers, we’re forced to put healthy tissues at risk.
+The evil cells must kill the good ones to survive, and they concentrate all their power to do this.
+With chemotheraphy, to kill the attackers, there’s no way around putting healthy tissues at risk.

-In this sense, scientists are looking for alternatives that reduce these drawbacks.
-The objective is clear: to improve the quality of life of cancer patients and survivors.
+In this regard, scientists are looking for alternatives that reduce these drawbacks.
+The objective is clear.
+Cancer patients and survivors should have a better the quality of life.

-Knowing what we just told about good and bad cells, scientists thought that the best way to prevent side effects of chemotherapy was to strengthen the cells in good condition, instead of trying to kill the bad ones.
-This is called immunotherapy.
+Knowing what we just told you about cells, scientists thought that, to best prevent the side effects of chemotherapy, instead of trying to kill the bad cells, they had to find a way to strengthen the good ones.
+This is what they call immunotherapy.

-In the end, the investigators found that lung tumors developed barriers that prevented the drug from coming into contact with its target, while in other cases the immune system generated a kind of tolerance to it.
+In the end, they found that lung tumors developed barriers that prevented drugs from coming into contact with their target.
+There were also cases in which the immune system generated a kind of tolerance for them.

-A team of oncologists at the Hospital 12 de Octubre in Madrid (Spain) was able to outline how to do this.
+A team of oncologists at Hospital Universitario 12 de Octubre, in Madrid, Spain, was able to devise how to do this.

-Cancer treatment no longer targets the immune system in general, but a more specific protein called PD1.
+The new cancer treatment targets not the immune system in general but a more specific protein called PD1.

-Dr. Gil Bazo, a specialist in medical oncology, explains that when this protein encounters another protein, PD-L1, and they merge with each other, the tumor doesn’t identify it as an enemy and leaves it alone.
+Dr. Gil Bazo, a specialist in medical oncology, explains.
+He says that, when this protein encounters another protein, PD-L1, and they merge, the tumor doesn’t identify it as an enemy and leaves it alone.

-And that’s how the drug, Pembrolizumab, which is raising so many hopes, came about.
+This is the response Pembrolizumab, the new drug which is raising so many hopes, boosts.

-However, it can’t be used in all cases.
+However, it’s not helpful in all cases.
 Its effectiveness depends on the presence of PD-L1.
-In order for the protein fusion to take place, its presence has to more than 51% when combining with the other protein.
+In order for the protein fusion to take place, its presence has to be more than 51% when combining with the other protein.

-In other articles, we’ve talked about therapies that prolong life expectancy, even though they can’t completely destroy the tumor.
-The lives of these people will obviously not be asymptomatic, but the patients will live.
+In other articles, we’ve talked about therapies that prolong life expectancy, even though they can’t completely destroy a tumor.
+The lives of cancer patients undergoing them will obviously not be asymptomatic.
+However, they’ll live.

-Also, at this point, it’s inevitable to think of conditions such as syphilis, tuberculosis, and asthma as all of them were once lethal incurable diseases.
+Also, at this point, it’s inevitable to think of conditions such as syphilis, tuberculosis and asthma.
+All of them were once lethal incurable diseases.
 However, their status today is very different.